Cognitive reserve: Emergence of the cognitive reserve concept

-Cognitive reserve
+Evidence for cognitive reserve

 Cognitive reserve also indicates a resilience to neuropathological damage, but the emphasis here is on the way the brain uses its damaged resources.
 It could be defined as the ability to optimize or maximize performance through differential recruitment of brain networks and/or alternative cognitive strategies.
 This is an efficiency model, rather than a threshold model, and it implies that the task is processed using less resources or using neural resources more efficiently, resulting in better cognitive performance.
 Studies use factors like education, occupation, and lifestyle as proxies for cognitive reserve because they tend to positively correlate with higher cognitive reserve.